Angledcrystals/AndroidVR/README.md

 The part I focus on is the part that contains 'proper decoding instructions' for 2D objects, then I expand that to hit the entire image creating a superior depth map.

+**Licensing**

+Invisible Mirror is licensed under the GNU General Public License v3.0 (GPLv3).
+This ensures that all modified versions and redistributions remain free and open.
 ---